-This is what Skyscanner did when they came up with three creative concepts for a holiday campaign and tested them on social media to see the best direction they should go with.
-And while they found that none of the three concepts resonated with their audiences, it was enough insight to drive back to the drawing board and produce a better one.
+Skyscanner did this when they came up with three creative concepts for a holiday campaign and tested them on social media to see the best direction they should go with.
+And while they found that none of the three concepts resonated with their audiences, it was enough insight to drive them back to the drawing board and produce a better one.
 Additionally, they allocated a small amount of ad spend to target specific focus groups.
-All these eventually resulted in Skyscanner creating one of their most successful Facebook campaigns.
+All these eventually resulted in Skyscanner creating one of its most successful Facebook campaigns.

 The best thing about digital marketing and the many online marketing tools that enhance it is the ability to track the intricacies of your performance.
 If you’re going to keep getting better at Facebook marketing, you’ll need to continuously track your results – whether they be wins or fails.

-If you’re just starting with Facebook marketing, a simple approach to tracking your results is creating a document with your results and key insights and sharing these across your entire organization.
-You should also regularly schedule revisiting this document so you can identify new opportunities presented by new features introduced by Facebook.
+If you’re starting with Facebook marketing, a simple approach to tracking your results is creating a document with your results and critical insights and sharing these across your entire organization.
+You should also regularly revisit this document to identify new opportunities presented by new features introduced by Facebook.

-Facebook’s native analytics can provide you with plenty of insights on your performance.
+Facebook’s native analytics can provide you with plenty of insights into your performance.
 How you learn from them will determine your future success.